Supporting Excellent Science Teaching for Georgia

 Paragraph 3.
 Duties and responsibilities of the President-Elect are:

-1. Shall assume duties and responsibilities of the President in the absence of same.
+a.
+Shall assume duties and responsibilities of the President in the absence of the same.

-2. Shall be chair of the program committee for the annual state-wide Science and Leadership Conference.
+b.
+Shall be chair of the Conference Program Committee for the annual conference.
 These duties shall include:

-1. Selection of a conference program planning committee, which will assist with the review and selection of concurrent sessions and other items related to program.
-Membership of this committee will include the vice president of the Association, Executive Director of the Association, and members to represent a cross-section of the membership.
+1. Selection of a conference program committee, which will assist with the solicitation, review and selection of sessions and other items related to the conference program.
+Membership of this committee will include the Association’s Vice-President, Executive Director, and members to represent a cross-section of the membership.

-2. Selection of a theme, logo, and conference strands for the conference and present to Board of Directors Board during transitional meeting.
+2. Selection of a conference theme, logo, and session strands/topics and present to the Board of Directors by the deadline established by the chair of the Conference Committee.

-8. Will assist in the development of a conference budget.
+8. Assist in the development of a conference budget.

-9. Provide periodic updates of program to members of the Executive Board of Directors, Executive Director, and members of the program planning committee.
+9. Provide periodic updates of the program to members of the Board of Directors, Executive Director, Conference Committee, and members of the Conference Program Committee.

-1. Shall cooperate with and be generally available to organizations and meetings involving science and science education, and otherwise actively participate in professional activities.
+c.
+Shall cooperate with and be generally available to organizations and meetings involving science and science education and otherwise actively participate in professional activities.

-3. Shall serve on the board of directors of the Georgia Science Teachers Education Foundation.
+e.
+Shall serve on the Board of Directors of the Georgia Science Teachers Education Foundation.

 Paragraph 4.
 Duties and responsibilities of the Executive Director are:

-1. Shall serve as chair of the annual Science and Leadership Conference and as such, be responsible for the overall quality, publicity and decision making of the conference.
+a.
+Shall serve as chair of the Conference Committee and as such, be responsible for the overall quality, publicity and decision making of the conference.
 These duties shall include:

 1. Selection of a local arrangements chair.

-2. Formulation of a budget for the annual state-wide Science Teachers Conference and present this budget to the Board of Directors of the organization by the first meeting of the fiscal year.
+2. Formulation of a budget for the annual conference and present this budget to the Board of Directors of the Association by the first meeting of the fiscal year.
 The Executive Director is responsible for approval of all expenditures related to the conference.

 3. Secure speakers for the conference's general sessions, special events, and the awards ceremony.